 The Dolomiti Superski ski pass, which also includes the Gitschberg Jochtal lifts, also allows you to enjoy skiing in nearby ski areas such as Kronplatz and Val Gardena.

-From mid of December until just before Christmas Eve the Tratterhof usually has 7=5 or 6=5 or 5=4 or 4=3 offers.
-Stay tuned on our website's offers and usually our offers in this period comprehend the free ski pass as well.
+From mid of December until just before Christmas Eve the Tratterhof usually has 7=6 or 6=5 or 5=4 offers.
+Stay tuned on our website's offers.
+Usually our offers in this period comprehend the free ski pass as well.

 2. Alpine huts - comfortable and tasteful

 Being active in the fresh winter air makes you hungry.
 The rustic, but modern ski huts and restaurants of the ski and alpine pasture region Gitschberg Jochtal surprise with varied South Tyrolean cuisine and a great feel-good ambience.

 While sitting in a deck chair on the sun terrace, you can forget that the ski slopes are calling.
 But why shouldn't lazing around on holiday be the first priority.

 Right next to the mountain station Gitschberg at 2.050 m there is the Nesselhütte, only a few metres above the Gitschhütte.
 Both of them score with modern infrastructure and an amazing view of the Dolomites of Eisacktal and Pustertal.
 Moreover, you can enjoy traditional delicacies, which taste especially good in the winter sun with mulled wine.